 Today, it holds a 41-meter tall aluminum statue of La Virgen de Legarda, constructed in 1976.
 I suggest that the ordering of the city limits, which were rapidly expanding by the mid-20th century, has always been shaped by political pressures to exert social control, manage ‘chaotic’ forms of expansion, and maintain moral respectability.
 I argue that urban growth and management has always aimed to control marginalized populations, especially poor communities, Indigenous populations, and women.

 Furthermore, I consider the role contemporary cultural artists and activists have played in adapting the image of La Virgen del Panecillo in cultural production to address Ecuador’s lingering colonial past and the contemporary, hierarchical relationships between Ecuador and the United States.
 I specifically consider how feminist interpretations of La Virgen del Panecillo have been strategically used to challenge state laws around reproductive justice and other forms of racial and gender control.

-A chapter of this manuscript, “From La Virgen del Panecillo to La Virgen del Legrado: (Trans)national Feminist Struggles for Reproductive Rights in the Andes,” has been accepted with revisions for publication by Frontiers: A Journal of Women’s Studies.
+A chapter of this manuscript, “From La Virgen del Panecillo to La Virgen del Legrado: (Trans)national Feminist Struggles for Reproductive Rights in the Andes,” has been accepted for publication by Frontiers: A Journal of Women’s Studies.